JuliaSpacePhysics/SPEDAS.jl/docs/src/explanations/data_model.md

 ## Usage Examples

-Project-specific instruments and datasets are exported as global variables when importing a project module `using SpaceTools.{project}`, for example:
+Project-specific instruments and datasets are exported as global variables when importing a project module `using SPEDAS.{project}`, for example:

 ```@example project
-using SpaceTools
+using SPEDAS
-using SpaceTools.MMS
+using SPEDAS.MMS

 mms
 ```